 On this page you can find information on available funding opportunities for artists, cultural practitioners and organisations with international ambitions.
-DutchCulture is not a funding organisation and does not provide funding for individual cultural and artistic projects, but we can help you find it.
+DutchCulture is not a funding organisation but provides knowledge and support in finding the right funding for your goals.

 The DutchCulture Mobility Info Point gives information on public and private funding resources available in the Netherlands that allow for artistic (co)productions and collaboration to be realised at an international scale.
 The Creative Europe Desk and the Europe for Citizens Point provide information on how to participate in the European funding programmes for arts and culture, the audiovisual industry and social initiatives related to European integration and citizenship.